sequencemodels/sequencemodels.github.io/index.md

 ## Introduction
+#### If you're here, you probably searched something related to Natural Language Processing, or maybe you're just an Interstellar fan.
+Well, in the latter case, I have some bad news for you.
+But hey, don't be disheartened, read on will ya?
 TARS-The very lovable, chatty, and 70% sarcastic robot.
 For those of you who don't follow the reference, I suggest you go to [this](https://interstellarfilm.fandom.com/wiki/TARS) link and learn what this Robot from the movie Interstellar was.

 We have been shown that TARS was an entity with a near Human sense of Emotional bandwidth and at the very least, higher than average Intelligence as compared to us humans :).
 Is that possible in the near future?
 Or can it simply be shrugged off as a relentless dream being pursued by the likes of Issac Asimov and the Christopher Nolan?